 9. Delimitation of Industrial Markets: Features, significance and synergies

 Thomas Fotiadis is Associate Professor of Marketing and Director of the Marketing Laboratory, Department of Production and Management Engineering, Polytechnic School, Democritus University of Thrace, Greece.

-Aggeliki Konstantoglou is a PhD in Industrial Marketing from Democritus University of Thrace, Greece.
+Aggeliki Konstantoglou has a PhD in Industrial Marketing from the Democritus University of Thrace, Greece.